_get_object_terms()

 <?php endif; ?>

 Each taxonomy term has specific data associated with it.
-Out of the box, WordPress allows you to store the following information for each taxonomy term:
+Out of the box, WordPress allows you to store the following information for each taxonomy term:- Name,

 (Knowing the story behind this technique and what it might mean for future WordPress upgrades is important.
 Currently, there is a debate on the WordPress Trac project about the best method for this.
 The method I’ll show you is one suggested by various WordPress core developers.
 But I strongly urge you to review the Trac project and the Codex.
 A standard approach could very well be built into WordPress in the future, which would therefore be more practical than what I am about to show you.)